 The youngest students in elementary school require a lot of attention from adults to help them learn, but their educational needs become less strenuous as they age.
 Children who have made it past the primary grades are often expected to learn more with less supervision in the classroom.
+Daily attendance of primary assemblies help to broaden their awareness of society and calendar events.
 They have also been observed by their teachers, and their level of learning ability gives the education system a chance to help them in a different way.

 Each person learns at their own pace, so separating students by their abilities is part of advancing past the elementary level of education.
 A student who learns quickly in every class will be grouped with those who have the same ability.
 While there is a wide margin of learning ability covered in each group, students are given a teacher who plans their classes to suit their students.
 In this way, fewer licensed teachers are necessary for those who excel in a subject.